Frequently Asked Art Questions: FAAQs

 Can we do a monthly payment plan to buy art?

 Most commercial galleries do have payment plans and some have leasing plans as well.
-Talk with the gallery if your interested in a piece or take a look at their website ahead of time to see what their policies are.
+If you are interested in a work, talk to the gallery staff or take a look at their website before you visit to see what their policies are.

 Should I buy art as an investment?